vedderb/bldc/lispBM/README.md

 **event-shutdown**
 This event is sent when the VESC is about to shut down.
 Note that this event currently only works on hardware with a power switch.
 If that is not the case you could try to, for example, monitor the input voltage and simulate this event when it drops below a set level.

+**event-icu-width**
+This event is sent when the input capture unit captures a pulse.
+Both the pulse width and the period of the last pulse are provided.

+**event-icu-period**
+This event is sent when the input capture unit ends a period and the next pulse starts.
+Both the pulse width and the period are provided.

 ## Byte Arrays